 Let’s say it’s impossible for you to resist a hearty meal of guilt.
 It’s hard not to be jealous.
 And it’s a pleasure to bask in someone’s sympathy.
 You know you shouldn’t eat that stuff, but how do you stop the cravings?

-As with any diet, you want to develop a taste for things that promote your emotionally health.
+As with any diet, you want to develop a taste for things that promote your emotional health.
 They may be foods you’ve been avoiding your entire life– foods like love, truth, and self-awareness.
 Those are healthy, sustainable foods.

 Once you get a taste for truth, for instance, it’s all you’ll ever want to eat.
 Awareness makes you less tolerant of emotional poison, even your own.
-And unconditional love for yourself can become a lifelong indulgence, if you let it.
+And unconditional love for yourself can become a lifelong indulgence if you let it.

 They say people don’t change, but some do.
 Some insist on changing, out of respect for themselves.
 They challenge their core beliefs, and they face their most stubborn fears.
 They choose the inconvenience of waking up over the comfort of a waking sleep….